 In Boulder, Lena took to the trails and quickly covered a lot more ground than the rest of us.
 While we waited for the pot of coffee on the morning after a long farm dinner day, Lena would show up in her running shoes and a light sweat—her day had started five miles ago.
 If you were working alongside Lena, you’d invariably find yourself immersed in deep culinary discussion.
 The question might be practical: Should that half-case of over-ripe apricots become a cardamom upside-down cake or a chocolate tart with a layer of apricot jam?
 Or it might be more philosophical: What is the difference between your favorite food and your essential food?
 These, we learned, are different categories in Lena’s canon, and distinct from yet another category: spirit food.

 After our season together, Lena returned to California to work for several independent and sustainability-conscious businesses.
 And she’s kept busy in her kitchen, devising new ways to incorporate tahini (favorite food) into cookies, and turning out exquisite loaves of naturally-leavened bread (essential food).
-And soon, she’ll be making her way back to Boulder—sourdough starter in the passenger seat—to co-direct our 2018 season with Jane!
+She made her way back to Boulder—sourdough starter in the passenger seat—to co-direct our 2018 season with Jane!
 What is her spirit food, you ask?
 I suspect it has something to do with those fruit tarts, which are soon to re-appear on our menus.